It's often easier to understand logic by noting its absence.

 COLD – SLEPT IN DOG HOUE IN RICH NEIGHBORHOOD

-WATCHED JEAN CLAUDE VAN DAMME MOVIE THROUGH WINDOW
+WATCHED JEAN CLAUDE VAN DAMME MOVIE THROUGH WINDOW OF ELECTRONICS STORE

 BIG KID JOE BEAT ME UP